 The paragraph 276A defines Lawful Residence as a period of continuous residence, in which the applicant possessed active leave to enter or remain in the UK, had temporary admission under Section 11 of the 1971 Immigration Act according to which leave to enter or remain was granted; or the Applicant was exempt from immigration control.

 What can Break Continuous Lawful Residence Requirement?

 It is important that the 10-year residence stays unbroken so that you are able to qualify for ILR.
 However, there are certain conditions or situation that might break the lawful residence rule, which are as follows:

 As mentioned above, ILR may not be granted to individuals on reasons of public interest even if the 10-year rule is met.
 The Home Office will further probe into your credentials and personal information to determine your eligibility.
-This would be done by analysing the following:
+This would be done by analyzing the following:

-It is worth noting that your ILR application will be instantly refused if you have received sentencing of up to 4 years or more and between 12 months and 4 years.
+- It is worth noting that your ILR application will be instantly refused if you have received sentencing of up to 4 years or more and between 12 months and 4 years.